2023 Solar Incentives Guide for East Brandywine, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing a solar panel system on your home.
-Financial incentives like these are in place to encourage more people to make the switch to renewable energy.
-You might be eligible for several types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Pennsylvania and others from the federal government.
-Some solar incentives you might qualify for are:
+Solar incentives are intended to encourage homeowners to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+You may qualify for several kinds of incentives, such as discounts, cash back or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Pennsylvania government and others from the federal government.
+Types of solar incentives might include:

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of the cost of your solar system.
+When thinking about solar incentives, you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC offers a tax credit for a predetermined percentage of your solar system's cost.

 State & Local Solar Incentives

 Some solar incentives are often also offered at the local or state level.
-Like with federal incentives, these may include rebates, tax credits and more.
-These incentives — which may be handled by your county or municipality, or by the state of Pennsylvania — may be offered for only a limited time, or on an ongoing basis.
+As with federal incentives, these might include rebates, tax credits and more.
+Some incentives are ongoing, while others may only be available for a limited time.
+These incentives may be given by your county or municipality, or by the Pennsylvania government.

 Next Steps for Installing Solar in East Brandywine